zahydo/software_engineering_II_lessons/principles/solid/liskvsustitution.md

 Child classes must be perfectly compatible with their parent class, and these child classes must not change their behavior or add new functionalities that break the code.

 ### Bad example:
-Let's say we have to create two classes, one for vehicle and another for bicycle.
+Let's say we have to create two classes, one for ElectricBicycle and another for MountainBike.
+We make MountainBike inherit from ElectricBicycle:
 ```JAVA:
     public class ElectricBicycle {
         private String motor;